iwnsew/ngweight/README.md

 weight2 = log(D * df/sdf^2)

-weight2 alone works well while weight1 may be useful as a part of TF-IDF scheme.
+weight2 alone works well while weight1 may be useful as a part of TF-IDF scheme (requires further research on weight1).

 # Key Term Detection Dataset